GoogleCloudPlatform/click-to-deploy/k8s/wordpress/README.md

 ### Solution Information

-WordPress solution exposes its interface on port `80`.
+WordPress solution exposes its interface on ports `80` and `443` via Ingress resource.
+TLS certificates are stored in `[APP-INSTANCE-NAME]-tls` Secret resource.

 Separate StatefulSet Kubernetes objects are used to manage instance of WordPress and instance of MySQL database.
 Single instance of WordPress is deployed as a single Pod via Kubernetes StatefulSet.